HangingBallsack/Notes/INF226_notes.md

 Provides **confidentiality** but **not integrity**

 ## iOS
-Widely believed to be the msot secure mobile OS:
+Widely believed to be the most secure mobile OS:
 - developed in-house from hardware to native applications
 - Heavy investment in security